dtoups/Deus00Judex/README.md

 ### :man_technologist: About Me :
 👋Hi, nice to see you here.
   My Name is Daniel, and i am currently studying Computer-Science at RWTH-Aachen University.
-  I am also working at said uni since 10-2021 as a student worker, where i can gain a lot of programming-experience

 📘 currently learning.
-  - JS, HTML and CSS
-  - Markdown
+  - C++
-  - Git
+  - LaTeX

-🏢 Currently employed as student worker at RWTH-Aachen University Main Tasks:
+🏢 Currently employed as student worker at [Aixtron SE](https://www.aixtron.com/) Main Tasks:
-   - Supporting in administration
-   - Python development (corresponding repos may become publice in the future)
-      - Finished a program, that is generating synthetic networks
-      - Working on a program to identify subgroups within a adjacency matrix
-      - Working on a program to monitor sensor data in realtime
+   - Cleanup of old Tickets
+   - Support Hardware-related concerns
+   - General Support for IT-Support and IT-Infrastructure

 🕐 I like to spend my free time with the following:
-  - 🏉 Rugby
   - 🏋️‍♂️ going to the gym
   - 👻 Playing DeadbyDaylight
   - 📸 photography